 Millions of Americans die each year without any type of estate plan in place, and this forces their families into the court system, where they experience huge expenses with probate and significant time delays when they would rather be mourning.

+Nobody wants to think about dying, but being prepared for a disaster is important in every instance, and dying with your assets disorganized could be just that: a disaster.
 In fact, more than 50 percent of Americans don’t even have a will or any type of estate plan whatsoever.
-So is a ‘Will’ the simple answer for everyone, certainly not.
+So, is a ‘will’ the simple answer for everyone?
+Certainly not.
 Many need to take a little extra time and money to implement a revocable living trust (RLT) as part of a coordinated estate plan.
-It could your family thousands of dollars later and tons of time.
+It could save your family tons of time and thousands of dollars down the road.

 - You have provisions you may want to implement for minor children or children that act like minors;